 For Dutch stores, the Netherlands version of Black Friday begins on the Monday following the US Black Friday and before Sinterklaas in order for everyone to have their gifts ready.

 In Greece, gifts are given at New Year as opposed to Christmas.
-Despite this, a survey by Deloitte showed that 1 in 10 Greeks will do their gift shopping on Black Friday this year.
-2017 will only be the second year in which the country has taken part in the sales event.
+Despite this, a survey by Deloitte showed that 1 in 10 Greeks did their gift shopping on Black Friday last year.
+2017 was only the second year in which the country took part in the sales event.

 The Black Friday concept has rapidly gained ground in Eastern Europe, with Romania being an early adopter.
 Local retailer eMAG was the first to launch Black Friday sales on a wide scale in 2011, and the event has been growing each year since, with more and more local retailers joining in.

-According to a Kantar Millward Brown survey that was carried out after last year’s Black Friday event, almost half (47.5%) of the Romanians who placed a purchase on Black Friday, did so solely online. eMAG will hold their Black Friday event on Friday 17th November this year, a week before the official US Black Friday date.
+According to a Kantar Millward Brown survey that was carried out after last year’s Black Friday event, almost half (47.5%) of the Romanians who placed a purchase on Black Friday, did so solely online. eMAG held their Black Friday event on Friday 17th November last year, a week before the official US Black Friday date.

 Whilst a few years ago Black Friday was something of a novelty to Hungarians, it is now becoming a yearly tradition.
 9% of shoppers actually do pre-sale preparation before it even starts to make sure that they are able to buy what they want, and a fifth having a list of products that they actively look for.